pactflow/openapi-pact-comparator/README.md

 compilation in AJV.

 **Multiple pacts can be compared in one invocation to maximise schema reuse**.
-Instead of perforing the comparison per pair of OAS + Pact, we can reuse the compiled OAS schemas across multiple Pacts.
+Instead of performing the comparison per pair of OAS + Pact, we can reuse the compiled OAS schemas across multiple Pacts.

 **A fast HTTP router is used to match provider routes**.
 Instead of iterating